JohnathanMarkSmith/resume/README.md

 <h3>PSCU ~ Engineer, Software Development<br>SEPTEMBER 2013 - PRESENT</h3>

+- Responsible for installation, tailoring, configuring and supporting of Linux test and production servers.
+- Ensure that the company policies and standards are adhered to.
+- Established continuous integration (CI) practices and standards for PSCU with JIRA, Jenkins, Bamboo and Stash.
+After setting up the products on Linux I trained  a number of development groups on the products.
 - Project lead on the CallPro3 project.
-Debugged and fixed production issues in Java.
+Debugged and fixed production issues.
-- Established continuous integration (CI) practices and standards for the UFTWF.
-Set up Jenkins server and build jobs to provide continuous automated builds based on polling the Git source control system during the day and periodic scheduled builds overnight to support development needs using Jenkins, Git, JUnit.
+-  Setting up Linux servers with JBoss, Apache, JDK 1.7, JIRA, Bamboo, Stash and Git.
+I also support other groups with products on Linux servers.

 <h3>United Federation of Teachers ~ Architect / Senior Programmer<br>OCTOBER 2011 - AUGEST 2013</h3>